 I created Shooting Star Botanicals in 2012, after going through my own experiences with health challenges created by the ovarian cysts I've had.
 My work as an herbalist is founded in a commitment to health care in a social justice framework- I believe we all have the right to affordable, accessible, high quality health care.
-I am a mixed-race, queer person of color, and I organize to build more accessible and safer spaces committed to healthcare that center racial, environmental and gender justice.
+I am a mixed-race, mixed gender, queer person of color, and I organize to build more accessible and safer spaces committed to healthcare that center racial, environmental and gender justice.

 I offer herbal consultations, Spiritual Massage energy work, and teach classes on plant medicine and sustainable gardening at schools, conferences, living rooms, community gardens, and grassroots organizations all over the country- I'm honored to teach anywhere I'm invited that feels in alignment with the values of justice and healing.
 My goal is to support people to develop their own connection with plants to improve emotional, spiritual, and physical health.
 I believe through connecting with the deeply healing nature of herbal medicine we can make the changes we want to see in ourselves, the communities we are connected to, and the world we are part of.

 I love this work, and look forward to connecting with you!